 Hangzhou Smoked Fish

-Grass carp steaks marinated, deep-fried, then plunged into a sweet-soy-vinegar sauce — a banquet cold starter, despite the name no smoke is involved.
+Black carp (or cheaper grass carp) steaks marinated, deep-fried, then plunged into a five-spice sweet-soy sauce — a banquet cold starter, despite the name no smoke is involved.

 Each piece is mahogany dark, the skin set in a glossy candy-like glaze.
 Cold from the platter, the outer layer is firm-chewy, the flesh inside still moist.
 First bite is sugar and dark soy on the lacquered surface, then the slow sour pull of black vinegar, then the clean grass carp underneath.
 A bone or two is normal — pick around them.
 If the surface is wet and slick rather than tacky, the sauce was too thin or the fish wasn't hot enough going in.